 Applicants must complete an application form for the housing association(s) they wish to apply for housing.
+This can be done online at www.drumcog.org.uk

 We assist applicants to complete their application form as appropriate.

 This includes making reasonable adjustments.
 For example, we may provide support services including signers for deaf people as well as interpreting services in other languages.